lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 ~~~

 "Certificate" is a standard X.509 certificate that MUST be compliant

-with RFC5280.
+with RFC 5280.
 Enforcement of this constraint is left to the relying
 parties.

-"opaqueCert" should be used sparingly as it requires the receiving
+"opaqueCert" should be used sparingly as it requires the verifier to implictly know its format.
-party to implictly know its format.
-It is encoded as an OCTET
+It is encoded as an OCTET STRING.
-STRING.

 "TypedCert" is an ASN.1 construct that has the charateristics of a
 certificate, but is not encoded as an X.509 certificate.
 The
-certTypeField indicates how to interpret the certBody field.
+certType Field (below) indicates how to interpret the certBody field.
 While
 it is possible to carry any type of data in this structure, it's
 intended the content field include data for at least one public key
 formatted as a SubjectPublicKeyInfo (see {{RFC5912}}).